Finn Delany: NBA Summer League (2019)

 In July 2019, Delany joined the Dallas Mavericks for the 2019 NBA Summer League.
 He averaged 6.3 points, 2 rebounds and 1.3 assists in 10 minutes per game.

-New Zealand Breakers (2015–2022)

-Finn Delany has played for the New Zealand Breakers of the Australian NBL since 2015.
-In 2021 he averaged 16.2 points, 6.8 rebounds and 2.2 assists per game while shooting 46% from the floor and was consequently named to the All-NBL Second Team.

 Telekom Baskets Bonn (2022–2023)

 On 12 July 2022, Delany signed with Telekom Baskets Bonn of the German Basketball Bundesliga and the Basketball Champions League.
 They went on to win the Champions League title and finished as Bundesliga runners-up.

 New Zealand Breakers and Basket Zaragoza (2023–2024)

 On 13 July 2023, Delany signed a two-year deal with the New Zealand Breakers.
 His court time was limited in the 2023–24 NBL season due to a calf injury.
 He parted ways with the Breakers after one season.

 On 7 March 2024, Delany signed with Basket Zaragoza of the Liga ACB for the rest of the 2023–24 season.

 Veltex Shizuoka (2024–2025)

-On June 17, 2024, Delany signed with Veltex Shizuoka of the B.League for the 2024–25 B2 League season.
+On June 17, 2024, Delany signed with Veltex Shizuoka of the Japanese B.League for the 2024–25 B2 League season.